helloworld-2013/ruby-projects/README.md

 # ruby-projects

-ruby-projects is a repository for my java tutorial and problem solving exercises.
+ruby-projects is a repository for my ruby tutorial and problem solving exercises.